VulnTool

 Notifications & Noise

-Unimportant vuln tasks and misleading critical CVE references creates distress & waste time.
+Unimportant vuln tasks and misleading critical CVE references from auto tasks creates distress & waste time.

 “I am alarmed by the number of active vulns in home dashboard.
 In reality only a few are validated & in progress.”